 So, dear friend…. have you walked today?

-If not, then maybe today is a good day to give yourself permission to take some time for you to walk and see how better you can feel.
+If not, then maybe today is a good day to give yourself permission to take some time to walk and see how better you feel.